kistofe/Boss-Design/README.md

 _Bowser, from the Super Mario franchise (Nintendo)_

 ## About the author
-I am [CRISTIAN PALOS](https://www.linkedin.com/in/cristian-palos-lasala-5578a315b/), student of the [Bachelor's Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+I am [Cristian Palos](https://www.linkedin.com/in/cristian-palos-lasala-5578a315b/), student of the [Bachelor's Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
 This content is generated for the second year’s subject Project 2, under supervision of lecturer
 [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).

 ## Introduction
+Since their very first appearance, Bosses became one of the most important and iconic elements in videogames, even surpassing in some cases the figure of the main character.

+In this article I'll try to throw some light into the design process of a Boss, remarking which are the most important elements to take into account as well as some mistakes designers usually make.

 ## Types of Boss
+First, let's see some definitions.
 Depending on their role, Bosses can be:

 ### Mini-Boss or Sub-Boss
 They are not "Bosses" as we all know, but exceptionally strong enemies that tend to appear in the middle of a level.

 ### Secondary Boss
+Secondary Bosses are those Bosses that do not pertain to the main plot line of the videogame.
+Generally, they can be fought by the player if they fulfill some conditions, like simply finding it, getting "x" object and going to "x" place, talking to a certain NPC, etc.

+Seconary Bosses can also be used to expand the world in which the game takes place.

 ### Main Boss
+Bosses which affect directly the development of the plot of the game and can't be avoided to reach its ending.

 ### Final Boss
 The Final Boss of a videogame is also a kind of Main Boss.
 It differs from the rest in the fact that it generally appears more than once throughout the whole game, which creates a deeper relation with the player.
-Memorable

 ### Design differences between them
 ## What do boss battles mean for players?